You are considered an international student if any of the below apply:

 Wilkes University will not review applications for admission until we have received all required information.
 You will be notified of your admissions decision one to two weeks after your all information is received and your file is complete.

-Once you are admitted, the Center for Global Education and Diversity will assist you in getting your Form I-20 and offer numerous orientation programs, cultural activities and social events designed to introduce you to Wilkes University and American culture.
+Once you are admitted, a non-refundable $1000 USD deposit is required.
+Once that is received, the Center for Global Education and Diversity will assist you in getting your Form I-20 and offer numerous orientation programs, cultural activities and social events designed to introduce you to Wilkes University and American culture.

 Additional Graduate Student Information